Donnycarney

-Donnycarney is a Northside suburb in the city of Dublin, Ireland, in the jurisdiction of Dublin City Council.
+Donnycarney is a suburb of Dublin, Ireland, in the jurisdiction of Dublin City Council.
 It is mostly residential, around 5 km from the centre of Dublin.
 Dublin GAA's home stadium, Parnell Park, is located here.

 Location

 Donnycarney is a mostly residential area, 5 km from the centre of Dublin.
 It is bordered by the suburbs of Artane, Beaumont, Killester and Marino, and lies in the postal districts of Dublin 3, 5 and 9.
 It is in the Clontarf West Electoral Division 1901, in the Civil Parish of Clonturk, in the Barony of Coolock.

 Rivers

 An underground river, the Wad, crosses Donnycarney, while the Naniken River crosses the Malahide Road at the edge of Donnycarney, towards Coolock.